devops-myway/certified-kubernetes-administrator-Practice/Domain 8- Linux-shell-collectors/cat-EOF.md

 ##### Cat EOF in Bash Script

-the CAT command is used to display the file, read a file, or concentrate the content of the file as the name explains It takes a file, reads its content or data, and then outputs the content of the files In CAT command, there is a term which is known as EOF.
+the CAT command is used to display the file, read a file, or Concatenate FILE(s), or standard input, to standard output.
+It takes a file standard inputs, reads its content or data, and then outputs the content of the files In CAT command, there is a term which is known as EOF.
 EOF means the end of the file.
 EOF indicates that the file that is read, created, or concentrated by the CAT command has ended. cat<<eof uses “here-document”.
 A here-document is a code block in Linux.
 It passes a form of Input/Output redirection to commands like cat.